Closed

 How much funding can be received?

-Indigenous Skills and Employment Training Program — Urban and non-affiliated labour market stream Funds up to $70,000,000 of admissible expenses.
+Indigenous Skills and Employment Training Program — Urban and non-affiliated labour market stream Funds up to 100% of admissible expenses, capped at $70,000,000 per project.

 Who is eligible for the Indigenous Skills and Employment Training Program — Urban and non-affiliated labour market stream program?